intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/README.md

 This document presents step-by-step instructions for pruning Huggingface Large Language Models(LLMs) using the Intel® Neural Compressor.

-The retrain free pruning feature is still in development, please stay tuned.
+The retraining free pruning feature is still in development, please stay tuned.

 # Prerequisite